MarkZH/vintagebackup/wiki/configuration_file.md

 Filter: " name with spaces at both ends.txt  "
 ```

-In this example, the single space before name and two spaces at the end will be kept as part of the file name.
+In this example, the single space before name and two spaces at the end will be kept as part of the file name: ` name with spaces at both ends.txt  `.
+The quotes will be removed.
-File and folder names with newlines will not be handled correctly.
+File and folder names with newlines cannot be handled correctly.
 Use names without newlines or use the command line if they cannot be renamed.

 If a parameter value begins and ends with quotation marks that need to be kept, use another set of quotations marks.